jillesme/webpack-next/README.md

-# A basic webpack project
+# Our next webpack project

 This is the most basic webpack project you will find.
 It's what I made for my blogpost called [webpack is not as hard as you think](http://jilles.me/webpack-is-not-that-complicated/).